Personal Loan Scams: What They Are and How to Protect Yourself

 How personal loan scams work

-People fall victim to scams because we make emotional and often impulsive decisions, usually under pressure, says Stern.
+Stern said people fall victim to scams because we tend to make emotional and often impulsive decisions if under pressure.
 The more pressure a scammer puts on us, the more likely we are to make a quick decision without thinking it through completely.

-A few types of personal loan scams exist, but they have the same general tactics: An offer of money you didn’t ask for in exchange for fees or your sensitive information.
-Keep an eye out for these common loan scams:
+Personal loan scams typically have similar tactics.
+They’ll usually offer you money you didn’t ask for in exchange for fees or your sensitive information.
+Here are some scams to watch out for:

-• Advance fee loan scam: This scam occurs when a lender “promises” a personal loan after you pay various upfront fees.
-In cases like this, says Stern, the scammer’s only goal is to get the upfront fee and they will likely target their victims again for another fee, for another reason.
+This scam occurs when a lender promises you a personal loan after you pay various upfront fees.
+In cases like this, the scammer’s only goal is to get the upfront fee, Matthew Stern said.
+They will then likely target their victims again for another fee, for another reason.

-• Government grant scam: Government grants and loan scams are where a person calls and guarantees us a grant or loan from the government in exchange for a seemingly small fee.
-Unfortunately, the scammer is aiming to get the fee while the entire grant or loan is non-existent.
+Government grant and loan scams are where a person calls and guarantees a grant or loan from the government in exchange for a seemingly small fee.
+Usually, the scammer’s goal is to collect the fee and move on to the next victim.

 Personal loan red flags